Stephanie loves to travel. She has written numerous articles with tips, photographs, and information on places to visit.

 Besides tourism, Hawaii's economy is based largely on its agricultural exports.
 In addition to coffee and sugar cane, the islands are well-known for its pineapple crops - even though the Hawaiian word for pineapple ("Hala kahiki") means foreign fruit!
 The plant is not native to the islands, but has been grown there since the Spanish introduced it more than 300 years ago.
 Today, 1/3 of the world's fresh pineapples are grown in Hawaii

 Visiting the Dole Pineapple Plantation on Oahu in Hawaii is an educational, fun experience.
-There, you can learn how to select a pineapple, slice and prepare a fresh pineapple for eating or use in recipes, how to cultivate a pineapple plant, and what goes into the planting, harvesting and processing of pineapples from a farm.
+You can learn how to select a pineapple, slice and prepare a fresh pineapple for eating or use in recipes, how to cultivate a pineapple plant, and what goes into the planting, harvesting and processing of pineapples from a farm.
 Of course, pineapple samples are offered - sweeter than anything you'll find at the local grocery store.

 The other main attraction of the Dole Plantation is the world-famous "Dole Whip."
 You can only find this frozen, soft serve, non-dairy concoction at the Dole Plantation and at Disneyland and Walt Disney World.
 In a cup, cone or float, Dole Whip is a heavenly pineapple treat!